Cigarette case: Fashion accessories and collector's items

 Cigarette cases are fashionable accessories within smoking culture.
 As such, they may be made of precious metals, adorned with artistic engravings, monograms, and jewels.
 Peter Carl Fabergé, while most famous for his Fabergé eggs, also manufactured exquisite cases of gold and gems for the family of the Tsar, some of which (e.g., those owned by Danielle Steel) are reportedly worth up to $25,000.

 At the opening of each of his new Broadway productions, Cole Porter's wife, Linda, presented him with a cigarette case from Cartier.
-Each was more beautiful than the last, in gold, silver or leather, many studded with gems and generally styled to relate to that show's theme.
+They were made in gold, silver or leather, many studded with gems and generally styled to relate to that show's theme.
 Cigarette cases are also collectible items.

-Common "silver cigarette cases" are most often chrome-plated, although there are silver-plated or polished aluminum cases in addition to genuine sterling ones.
+Common "silver cigarette cases" are most often chrome-plated, although there are silver-plated or polished aluminium cases in addition to genuine sterling ones.

 The United States Census Bureau, for the purposes of industry statistics, includes manufacturing or adorning of cigarette cases in the category NAICS 339914 "Costume jewelry and novelty manufacturing".
+In the 19th century they could be attachable to the bracelets of fashionable women.